 The sun's heat can make the chemicals in the bottle react to the water and make it toxic.
 Store the water bottles in a clean place, just like in your pantry.
 Do it just as how you store other types of food in your house.

 Avoid putting it near chemicals, cleaning detergents, paints, gasoline, or other things with strong fumes.
-You can store water bottles in the chiller after opening it.
-If you are out on the road, place the water bottles on the cooler or ice packs to make them last longer.
+After opening a water bottle, store it in the chiller.
+If you are out on the road, place the water bottles in the cooler or ice packs to make them last longer.

 Bacteria will not grow inside the bottle, especially if the temperature is low.
 In addition, the plastic won't leach if the bottle is cold.

-Finally, see that the outer portion of the bottles is clean of dirt or germs because you might accidentally drink it.
+Finally, ensure the outer portion of the bottles is free of dirt or germs, as you might accidentally drink it.
 Thus, clean the bottles occasionally by wiping them with a clean cloth.

 Conclusion: The Hype Behind Bottled Water